General Usage

 When you type your password, the ssh program does not echo your typing or move your cursor.
 This is normal behavior.

-When running Firefox on Rivanna, I get : “Firefox is already running, but is not responding.
+When running Firefox on the HPC system, I get : “Firefox is already running, but is not responding.
 To open a new window, you must first close the existing Firefox process, or restart your system.”
 What can I do?

-From a terminal in your home directory on Rivanna, run the commands:
+From a terminal in your home directory on the HPC system, run the commands:

 rm -rf ~/.mozilla/firefox/*.default/.parentlock